capitalisttofu/stock-market-streaming-app/README.md

 `docker build -t my-pyflink-image:latest ./pyflink_image`

 Then one can simplfy spin up kafka and the flink nodes with `docker-compose up`.
+IMPORTANT NOTE: We have set high memory limit for the job, it is recommended to have at least 16gb of memory available to docker

 Instructions on provisioning the partition and topics of the kafka cluster can be found in the `backend/README.md` file.